MarcDiethelm/xtc/README.md

 ### Installing Node.js

-It is higly recommended that you use a Node version manager for two reasons: NVMs perform install Node binaries AND any global node modules in a hidden folder in your home directory.
+It is highly recommended that you use a Node version manager for two reasons: NVMs install Node binaries AND any global node modules in a hidden folder in your home directory.
 No need to use sudo and mess with your system.
-And eventually you'll have more than one Node project each with their dependencies on different versions of Node.js and global modules.
+Eventually you'll have multiple Node projects, depending on different versions of Node.js and global modules.
+With nave you can create named environments in a snap.

 So, install [Nave](https://github.com/isaacs/nave) from Github and install the latest stable Node.js version with `nave use stable`.
 Nave will open a new shell for you where node is a local install.

 ### Node Modules dependencies